mi-ricoslaby/leanix-dashboard-mi/Readme.md

-# LeanIX Custom Dashboard by AxelSpringer
+# LeanIX Custom Dashboard by movingimage

 This project is a custom dashboard for [LeanIX EAM](https://www.leanix.net/en/product/knowledge) which gives an overview on certain Fact Sheets from data gathered form the API.
 It can be plugged in "out of the box".